 Whether you can get extra income to save or to pay bills, making $500 a week benefits most people and can make a significant difference.
 In addition, you can find accessible ways to help you earn almost $24,000 a year as a side hustle, second job, or primary source of employment.
 It all depends on what you’re looking for and how you can fit it into your schedule.

-Jobs that Pay $500 a Week
+13 Jobs That Pay $500 a Week

-Call Center Representative
+1. Call Center Representative

-Work in a Restaurant
+5. Work in a Restaurant

 Do you enjoy entertaining guests and making sure they have an enjoyable experience during their night out?
 Pick up a few shifts as a waiter or bartender.
 If you make it all the way up to the restaurant manager, you could make roughly $22 an hour.
-Why not make restaurant managing a part-time job and tack on a side hustle, too?

-Emergency Call Operator
+6. Emergency Call Operator

-Side Hustles to Boost Your Income
+7. Side Hustles to Boost Your Income

 Are you looking for something to keep you busy after work or school and still get paid?
 These five side hustles will definitely help you bring home the bacon.

-Here’s a tip to potentially make even more: Try giving your passengers a memorable and pleasant experience by providing them with a phone charger, small candies or gum and letting them pick the radio (or Spotify) station.
+Here’s a tip to potentially make even more—try giving your passengers a memorable and pleasant experience by providing them with a phone charger, small candies, or gum and letting them pick the radio (or Spotify) station.
 You’ll likely get a bigger tip on top of the fare they’re already being charged.